punapanda/homebridge-shelly-lock/README.md

 ## Description

 This [homebridge](https://github.com/homebridge/homebridge) plugin exposes a Shelly-based lock to Apple's [HomeKit](http://www.apple.com/ios/home/).
 Using HTTP requests, you can open/close the lock and update the plugin with the lock's current state.
-The plugin achieves this by setting up a listen server which listens for changes in state from your device and then feeds them real-time into HomeKit.
+The plugin achieves this by setting up a listen server which listens for changes in state from your Shelly and then feeds them real-time into HomeKit.
+Proper functionality requires you to set up webhooks for output actions.
+Currently only tested with a Shelly Uni.

 ## Installation

 1. Install [homebridge](https://github.com/homebridge/homebridge#installation)
 2. Install this plugin: `npm install -g homebridge-web-lock`
 3. Update your `config.json`
+4. Update your Shelly configuration

 ## Configuration